Do you have Croatia on your list of places to visit? Unless you’ve been living under a rock, the answer is probably yes.

 You’ll truly feel like you’ve stepped back in time after spending even just five minutes with the local community here.
 (Especially if you’re on Intrepid Travel’s Cycle Croatia tour!
 You’ll spend the evening at a picture-perfect farm on Korcula, where your entire meal is made from ingredients on the farm itself, and where you can sample the family wines aplenty!)

-As the sixth largest island in the Adriatic, Korčula has three important towns to know about: the town of Korčula, the largest and main cultural and economical hub on the island; the town of Blato, located inland and home to some of the most historically significant events on the island; and the town of Vela Luka, on the western tip of the island, which houses the main shipping port with convenient ferry and charter boat connections.
+As the sixth-largest island in the Adriatic, Korčula has three important towns to know about: the town of Korčula, the largest and main cultural and economical hub on the island; the town of Blato, located inland and home to some of the most historically significant events on the island; and the town of Vela Luka, on the western tip of the island, which houses the main shipping port with convenient ferry and charter boat connections.
+Read about our sustainable cruises in Croatia.

 Brač covers all the bases you’d want out of a Croatian vacation: beaches, food, wine and local culture.
 Brač is the third largest island in Croatia, and its highest peak, Vidova Gora, is the highest of all the Adriatic Islands, which may seem insignificant, but the locals seem to be really proud of it!